© Guniita | Dreamstime.com

 DEXA screening is recommended for all men over the age of 70 and all women over the age of 65.
 Bone density should also be measured in women between the ages of 50 and 65 who are considered high risk for osteoporosis.
 In addition to obtaining your initial DEXA scan results, repeating the scan every two to five years is recommended, depending on your risk factors.

 The radiation emitted from a DEXA scan is about one-tenth the radiation emitted from a chest x-ray.
 Still, there are other bone density tests which emit less or no radiation at all: QCT scan, NTx urine test, or vitamin D test.

-DEXA bone density scores are measured as “T-scores,” which is a comparison of a person’s bone density with that of a healthy 30-year-old of the same sex.
-The lower bone density scores, the lower your total bone density, indicating osteopenia or osteoporosis.
+DEXA bone scan results scores are measured as “T-scores,” which is a comparison of a person’s bone density with that of a healthy 30-year-old of the same sex.
+The lower bone density test results, the lower your total bone density, indicating osteopenia or osteoporosis.